 MMC (MFL, Media and Computing)

-The MMC faculty encompasses a number of subjects that build vital communication skills needed in today’s working world.
+The MMC faculty is comprised of a number of subjects that build the vital communication skills needed in today’s working world.

 Modern Foreign Languages

-Media Studies is designed to empower students with research, marketing, and practical design skills on various technologies and software including PhotoShop, iMovie, Garage Band, GameMaker.
-They also develop organisational and production skills in video and game design as well as the ability to evaluate their own work and provide feedback to others.
+Media Studies is designed to empower students with research, marketing, and practical design skills on various technologies and software including PhotoShop, GameMaker and the Adobe Premier Pro video editing suite They also develop organisational and production skills in video and game design as well as the ability to evaluate their own work and provide feedback to others.

 Students build on group communication skills and are encouraged to develop leadership qualities; ultimately giving them the confidence to pitch ideas, give presentations and collaborate on creative projects.
 Skills which are vital in any career or profession students are interested in pursuing.
 Media Studies it is a subject which students get enormous pleasure from, they leave the course with an industry related qualification and the ability to question what they see and hear in the media, rather than just accepting it